 Warm up activities are an essential part of any ESL lesson.
 A good warm-up will enable your language students to transition into an English learning mindset.
 Obviously, different ages and abilities require different warm-up methods.

-When dealing with ESL students that are in Junior High School or High School I prefer warm up activities based on asking and answering questions.
+When dealing with ESL students that are in Junior High School or High School I prefer warm-up activities based on asking and answering questions.
 One great and easy ESL game that gets language students talking is Question Cubes.

 To play Question Cubes you’ll need two wooden cubes.
 I took them out of a set of blocks that we had at my school.
 You’ll need to write the 6, W question words on one cube: Who, What, When, Where, Why and Which.
 On the Second cube fill in each side with one of the numbers 1 – 6 that you’d find on a typical playing die.

 This game is ideal for a small class.
 Approximately 3-4 people.
-You can adapt it to a larger class sizes by using teams, having more Question Cubes or tweaking the goal of the game.
+You can adapt it to a larger class size by using teams, having more Question Cubes or tweaking the goal of the game.